-Toilets

-Residents are eligible for a rebate for half the cost of a toilet, up to \$200.
+Toilets Residents are eligible for a rebate for half the cost of a toilet, up to \$200.
 The toilet being installed must be a WaterSense labeled model of 1.28 GPF or less.

 Toilets must be installed by a licensed plumber and be inspected by the Sharon plumbing inspector.
-Rebates for existing homes only, not new construction.
+Rebates for replacing toilets in existing homes only, not new construction.